 Shortly thereafter, I was invited out to St. Gregory’s Abbey, where I observed seven Episcopalian monks following the Rule of Saint Benedict: a peaceful, ascetic lifestyle of prayer and work.
 I look forward to learning more about this community on future visits, and hopefully, to helping demystify it.

 In early March, when I was presenting my book and photo exhibit at Ohio University, I was grateful to see Emily and Jeremy Janey, whom I had met the previous year.
-The Janeys observe Asatru, a polytheistic belief system rooted in ancient Germanic literature and folklore.
+The Janeys observe Asatru, a polytheistic tradition whose adherents believe to be rooted in ancient Germanic literature and folklore.
 Residents of southeast Ohio, they describe their beliefs as closely intertwined with Appalachian heritage and culture – as closely, perhaps, as serpent handling is for others.

-I’ve had the privilege of visiting the Janeys to attend several ceremonies and observe their closely knit, self-reliant family life.
+I’ve had the chance to visit the Janeys to attend several ceremonies and observe their family life.

 I’m also looking forward to better getting to know Columbus’ Ethiopian Orthodox Tewahedo community, which I photographed last autumn during a Meskel ceremony at the St. Michael church.
 Meskel celebrates the discovery of the True Cross in the 4th century.